josealfredore2604/employee-api/README.md

     java -jar target/employee-app.war
     ```

-   Replace `your-application-name.war` with the actual name of the generated WAR file.
+   Replace `employee-app.war` with the actual name of the generated WAR file.

 ## Acknowledgements